-Highway system operating (and maintenance) costs are based on estimated actual state and local highway system operating costs and verified by application of estimated unit lane-mile costs.
+Highway system operating (and maintenance) costs are based on estimated actual State and local highway system operating costs and verified by application of estimated unit lane-mile costs.
 Planned highway system operating costs are increased from estimated existing costs based on the proposed increase in the Fiscally Constrained Transportation Plan in arterial highway system lane-miles.
 Transit system operating (and maintenance) costs are based on existing estimated actual costs and unit costs based on service vehicle-miles and vehicle-hours.
-Planned transit system operating costs have been decreased from existing system operating costs based on the requisite decrease in in transit service vehicle-miles and vehicle-hours to match reasonably expected revenues available.
+Planned transit system operating costs have been decreased from existing system operating costs based on the requisite decrease in transit service vehicle-miles and vehicle-hours to match reasonably expected revenues available.

-Highway Federal, State, and local capital and operating revenues are based on estimated Federal, State, and local expenditures over the last several years.
-Transit Federal capital and operating revenues are based on historic expenditures over the last several years, and assessment of available Federal formula and program funds.
-State transit revenues are based on the State maintaining estimated year 2015 funding levels through the year 2050 with inflation at 1.7 percent.
+Federal, State, and local highway capital and operating revenues are based on historical expenditures over the last several years and are documented in Table 4.15.
+Federal, State, and local transit capital and operating revenues are based on historical expenditures over the last several years and assessment of available Federal formula and program funds and are documented in Table 4.16.

-^b Also includes the costs associated with the bicycle and pedestrian, TSM, and TDM elements of the Fiscally Constrained Transportation Plan.
+b Also includes the costs associated with the bicycle and pedestrian, TSM, and TDM elements of the Fiscally Constrained Transportation Plan.